evaera/roblox-lua-promise/lib/README.md

       returns: Promise<...any>
     - name: try
       desc: |
-        Begins a Promise chain, calling a synchronous function and returning a Promise resolving with its return value.
+        Begins a Promise chain, calling a function and returning a Promise resolving with its return value.
 If the function errors, the returned Promise will be rejected with the error.

-        `Promise.try` is similar to [[Promise.promisify]], except the callback is invoked immediately instead of returning a new function, and unlike `promisify`, yielding is not allowed with `try`.
+        `Promise.try` is similar to [[Promise.promisify]], except the callback is invoked immediately instead of returning a new function.

         ```lua
         Promise.try(function()